OCA/management-system/document_page_quality_manual/readme/CONFIGURE.md

-To enter your work instruction template, you need to:
+To edit the quality manual template:

-- go to Management Systems \> Configuration \> Categories
+- Go to Management Systems \> Configuration \> Categories
-- select the Work Instructions category and edit the template
+- Select the Quality Manual category
+- Edit the content